andyatkinson/andyatkinson.github.io/_posts/2024-09-15-solid-queue-mission-control-rails-postgresql.md

 SolidQueueHelloWorldJob.set(wait: 1.week).perform_later
 ```

-Navigate to `localhost:3000` and mission control, mounted at `localhost:3000/jobs`, the scheduled job tab, and view the scheduled job.
+Navigate to `localhost:3000` and Mission Control, available at `localhost:3000/jobs`.
+View the scheduled job tab and verify the job is scheduled for a week out like below.

 ![Screenshot of Mission Control showing Solid Queue scheduled jobs](/assets/images/posts/2024/mission_control-jobs.png)
 <small>Mission Control view of Solid Queue Scheduled Jobs</small>